npmurphy/biofilm_pulse/README.md

 Stochastic pulsing of gene expression can generate phenotypic diversity in a genetically identical population of cells, but it is unclear whether it has a role in the development of multicellular systems.
 Here, we show how stochastic pulsing of gene expression enables spatial patterns to form in a model multicellular system, Bacillus subtilis bacterial biofilms.
 We use quantitative microscopy and time-lapse imaging to observe pulses in the activity of the general stress response sigma factor σB in individual cells during biofilm development.
 Both σB and sporulation activity increase in a gradient, peaking at the top of the biofilm, even though σB represses sporulation.
 As predicted by a simple mathematical model, increasing σB expression shifts the peak of sporulation to the middle of the biofilm.
 Our results demonstrate how stochastic pulsing of gene expression can play a key role in pattern formation during biofilm development.

 ## Repository explanation
-The code in this repository assumes you have in your local, checkout out version, a directory called `datasets`.
+The code in this repository assumes that you have a directory called `datasets` in your local repository.
 The contents of this directory can be found at https://dx.doi.org/10.5281/zenodo.3544513/.

-There is also an assumed directory called `proc_data`.
+There is also an assumed directory called `proc_data` that holds the images to be analysed.
+Please contact the authors for this data.
-To get this data you need to contact us.

 ### Segmentation Code
+The main segmentation functions used are found in the functions
+* `basic_segment` in `lib/processing/slice10x/segment.py`.
+* `laphat_segment_v1` in file `lib/cell_segmenter.py`.

 ### Model
 Information about the computational model are found in [model/README.md](model/README.md).

+### Workflow files
+In `workflows/` are bash shell scripts that show how raw images were pushed through the pipelines.
+They were not meant to be run as a standard script but rather interactively like a notebook running different sections.
+They should be used more as a record of parameters and what flags to pass the different tools, that a full stand alone pipeline.

 ## Figures